Rural Life Weekend: Harvest

 Join us at the Museum on this special weekend to enjoy seasonal demonstrations focusing on the harvest.

-Over the course of this weekend you can see a variety of different produce harvested across the Museum site.
-From the vegetables in the Victorian cottage garden, to flax at Tindalls Cottage and the produce of Bayleaf farmhouse garden and orchard.
+Over the course of this weekend visitors can see a variety of different produce harvested across the site.
+From the vegetables in the Victorian cottage garden, to the produce of Bayleaf farmhouse garden and orchard.

 Talks and demonstrations are subject to change, but we plan to include: